 The American Bulldog is a powerful dog that requires training.
 Early socialization is a must.

-- They tend to be affectionate with their humans but can be protective around strangers.
+- They tend to be affectionate with their humans and can make good family dogs with older children.

 - They were bred to be working dogs and need to have adequate mental stimulation and physical activity to be happy.